8bitRavi/odin-recipes/README.md

 # odin-recipes
-# This is project is meant to showcase my abilities in HTML as I go through The Odin Project course to better myself for web/software development. :D
+# This project is from TheOdinProject which will demonstrate knowledge of core software development concepts and the usage of github for version control during development.
+My goal is to hopefully complete this project and this course and further advance my skills in software development. :D